 10. Pack Vacation Essentials in Your Carry-on

 Picture this: your flight arrives at your vacation destination and you’re so excited to hit the pool at your resort — but your luggage didn’t make it yet!
 What could be a wasted vacation day for others is no big deal for you because you’re prepared.
-You packed an extra set of clothes in your carry-on, including important vacation items like a bathing suit, sunscreen, and flip flops, so you can wait for your delayed luggage sipping a tropical cocktail by the pool instead of being grumpy in your hotel room in the jeans and sneakers you wore on the plane.
+You packed an extra set of clothes in your carry-on, including important vacation items like a bathing suit, sunscreen, and flip-flops, so you can wait for your delayed luggage while sipping a tropical cocktail by the pool instead of being grumpy in your hotel room in the jeans and sneakers you wore on the plane.

 11. Don’t Dry Out

 Dry airplane air can easily dehydrate your body.
 In addition to drinking plenty of water on your flight, don’t forget to pack lip balm and hand lotion in your carry-on bag to combat uncomfortable dry skin.
 If you typically wear contact lenses, opt for glasses on your flight since the plane’s dry air can make wearing contact lenses uncomfortable.

 Make sure your toiletries are in travel-sized containers if you’re planning on using carry-on luggage only.
 You can invest in a good travel toiletry bag to keep everything organized, or opt for the budget route and put travel-sized containers in a Ziploc bag to keep them from leaking on your clothes.

 These tricks of the trade are things to think about before you get on your flight.

 If you’ll be traveling somewhere where Wi-Fi might be spotty or unavailable, it’s a good idea to download offline maps of the areas you’ll be visiting so you can access them even when you can’t access the internet.

 To download a Google Map for use offline, just type in your destination.
 Then click on the destination name at the bottom of your screen.